TheNaubit/am-i-blacklisted/README.md

 This dApp is a very basic dApp I made to practice and learn.
 It just query the function "isBlacklisted" from the USDC contract in the Ethereum network.
 Anyone could do the same by checking it on [Etherscan](https://etherscan.io/address/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48#readProxyContract) but..
 I just wanted to do it! 🚀

+In this new update, it also supports ENS addresses, so you can check if any address or ENS address is blacklisted inside the USDC contract. 🎉 (or 😥 if you happen to be banned there)

 ## Live Demo Link
 👉 [https://amiblacklisted.nauverse.com/](https://amiblacklisted.nauverse.com/)